Medically reviewed by Aimee Paik, MD

 According to Dr. Paik, spironolactone is a medication that shouldn't be used alone to treat acne, but should instead be used in conjunction with topical treatments.
 “Ideally, if you stop spironolactone, the topical medications would be sufficient to control your acne,” says Dr. Paik.
 “But if you are using spironolactone alone and you stop taking it, your acne would likely come back within days to weeks—spironolactone has a half-life of 17 hours, and it is completely metabolized out of your system within a few weeks.”

-The only way to get a prescription for spironolactone for acne is through a medical provider—thankfully, Apostrophe has nine doctors in 40 states (currently)on hand to help you get your skin clear and under control.
+The only way to get a prescription for spironolactone for acne is through a medical provider—thankfully, Apostrophe has nine doctors in 40 states (currently) on hand to help you get spironolactone online and get your skin clear and under control.
 All you have to do is create an account, fill out the intake survey, and your Apostrophe doctor will create a custom treatment plan for you and ship it directly to your door.
 It will be up to you and your doctor to figure out if a spironolactone prescription is the next best step in your treatment plan to help clear your hormonal acne.